Azure/typespec-azure/docs/howtos/rest-api-publish/buildpipelines.md

+---
-# Using Build Pipelines with TypeSpec
+title: Using Build Pipelines with TypeSpec
+---

 This doc will help you get started with using TypeSpec in your build pipelines in your own repository.
 [See here for more how to use in the azure-rest-api-specs repo](./checking-in-api-specs-guide.md)